The Neuromuscular Dentistry Scam

 BACKGROUND

 When Dr. Jankelson was in his 80s and near the end of his life, the ADA gave his equipment its seal of approval.
 It became popular immediately, because TMJ disorders were among the most controversial topics in dentistry.
 After he died, a flood of scientific research showed that the pulsing TENS machine cannot work as intended.
 One study used needle electrodes to show that it did not fire all the jaw muscles evenly, it just fired them in proportion to their distance from the source of the TENS.
 In another study, the diagnostic equipment was unable to distinguish between TMJ disorder patients and healthy people.
-The jaw tracker is not nearly precise enough to record any bite positions with the accuracy needed for restorative or prosthetic dentistry, and surface EMG is far too variable to be able to show a significant effect from short term treatment.
+The jaw tracker is not nearly precise enough to record any bite positions with the accuracy needed for restorative or prosthetic dentistry, and surface EMG is far too variable to be able to show a significant effect from treatment.

 However, when the ADA went to withdraw its approval for Dr. Jankelson's equipment, the dentists who had already bought it based on the ADA recommendation threatened to sue, and the ADA's hands were tied.
 They can never withdraw their approval without repaying all the dentists who bought the equipment based on their approval.
 In addition, the FDA cannot regulate the equipment, because their job is to evaluate safety and efficacy, and the diagnostic equipment is safe and effective at measuring what it measures, even if those measurements are clinically useless.